 Each class adapts to the group and uses layered exercises, so that everyone can progress from where they are.

-Does it make sense to attend both?
+Does it make sense to attend both days?

 Absolutely.
 Tango is like learning a language: the more hours you dedicate to study, the faster you become fluent.
+Wednesday and Sunday session aren’t identical, so the more you learn by attending both days, which can speed up your progress.

 📍 Breitenseer Straße 6, 1140 Wien